sbancuz/Appunti/Replication.md

 - Log replication: the leader accepts commands from clients and replicates it's log
 - Leader election: if the leader crashes, another will take its place
 - Safety: only up-to-date server may become leaders

+Crashes may result in log inconsistencies, in this case the leaders' log is considered the only point of truth in the systems and gets replicated to all the other servers.
+#### Log matching property

+This property is guaranteed in raft through an header in the message that contains a pair of index and term of any entry preceding the new ones.

+If log entries on different servers have the same index and term:
+- they store the same command
+- they are equal in all preceding entries

+If a given entry is committed, all preceding ones are also committed.